fwiep/weekcalendar/README.md

 All major Dutch holidays are added to the corresponding days, both static and dynamic.
 For example Easter, Christmas, mother's and father's day.

-There is also the option to add one or more private, additional holidays to the calendar.
+There is also the option to add one or more private, additional events to the calendar.
 You could put your own birthday in there, your wedding anniversary&hellip;

 ## Example

-A week calendar of the year 2023, having no additional holidays added (except for the demo I put in there on june 18th) is part of this project and can be [downloaded right here][2].
+A week calendar of the year 2023, having no additional events added (except for the demo I put in there on june 18th) is part of this project and can be [downloaded right here][2].